godaddy/madmimi-wp/readme.txt

 == Installation ==

-1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer.
+1. [Install the plugin manually](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) by uploading a ZIP file, or [install it automatically](https://codex.wordpress.org/Managing_Plugins#Automatic_Plugin_Installation) by searching for **Mad Mimi Signup Forms**.
-2. Activate the plugin.
+2. Once the plugin has been installed, click **Activate**.
-3. Go to the plugin settings page (under Settings > Mad Mimi Settings).
+3. Nagivate to **Settings > Mad Mimi Settings**.
-4. Enter your account email address and API key (found in your [Mad Mimi account](http://help.madmimi.com/where-can-i-find-my-api-key/) area).
+4. Enter your Mad Mimi username and API key.
-5. Click **Save Changes**.
+5. Click **Save Settings**.

-After your account is verified, you can insert a form into your site by using a widget, shortcode, or template tag:
+After your account is verified, you can insert a form into your site by using a **widget**, **shortcode**, or **template tag** directly in your theme.
+See the FAQ section for more details.

-* **Widget** Go to Appearance > Widgets, find the Mad Mimi Form widget, and drag it into the widget area of your choice.
-You can then add a title and select a form!
-* **Shortcode** Add a form to any post or page by adding the shortcode (e.g., `[madmimi id=80326]`) in the page/post editor.
-You can find a form's ID on the Mad Mimi Settings page.
-* **Template** tag Add the following template tag into any WordPress file: `<?php madmimi_form( $form_id ); ?>`.
-For example: `<?php madmimi_form( 91 ); ?>` You can find a form's ID on the Mad Mimi Settings page.

-That's it.
-You're ready to go!

 == Frequently Asked Questions ==

 = What is Mad Mimi? =

 [Mad Mimi](https://madmimi.com) is the easiest way to create, send, share, and track email newsletters online.
 It's for people who want email marketing to be simple.

-= Do I need a Mad Mimi account to use this plugin? = Yes, this plugin requires a [Mad Mimi](https://madmimi.com) account.
+= Do I need a Mad Mimi account to use this plugin? =

+Yes, this plugin requires a [Mad Mimi](https://madmimi.com) account.

 = Is there a widget? =

 Absolutely.
-Use it by finding the Mad Mimi Form widget under Appearance >Widgets in the WordPress Dashboard and dragging it into the widget area of your choice.
+Use it by finding the Mad Mimi Form widget under **Appearance > Widgets** in the WordPress Dashboard and dragging it into the widget area of your choice.
 You can then add a title and select a form!

 = Is there a shortcode? =

 Yes!
-You can add a form to any post or page by adding the shortcode with the form ID (ex. `[madmimi id=80326]`) in the page/post editor.
-Form IDs are listed on the Mad Mimi Settings page.
+You can add a form to any post or page by adding the shortcode with the form ID (e.g., `[madmimi id=123456 ]`) in the page/post editor.

 = Is there a template tag? =

 Yup!
-Add the following template tag into any WordPress file: `<?php madmimi_form( $form_id ); ?>`.
-For example: `<?php madmimi_form( 91 ); ?>`.
-Form IDs are listed on the Mad Mimi Settings page.
+Add the following template tag into any WordPress theme template file: `<?php madmimi_form( $form_id ); ?>`.
+For example: `<?php madmimi_form( 123456 ); ?>` where `123456` is your form ID.

+= Where can I find my form IDs? =

+To find your form IDs, navigate to **Settings > Mad Mimi Settings** and scroll down to the **Available Forms** section.
+If you've recently created new forms click the **Refresh Forms** button to pull them into your WordPress site.

 = Where can I find the API Key? =

-The API key is in your Mad Mimi account area.
-For more details see: http://help.madmimi.com/where-can-i-find-my-api-key/
+Your API Key can be found in your Mad Mimi account area.
+For more details [see this help article](https://help.madmimi.com/where-can-i-find-my-api-key/).

 == Screenshots ==